 Graduate Certificate in Nursing Practice (Neonatal Intensive Care)

-The Graduate Certificate in Nursing Practice (Neonatal Intensive Care) at the University of Melbourne is designed to promote an understanding of the theoretical aspects of neonatal nursing to support safe practice in caring for neonatal patients.
+The Graduate Certificate in Nursing Practice (Neonatal Intensive Care) is designed to promote an understanding of the theoretical aspects of neonatal nursing to support competent practice in caring for neonatal patients.